Depot Museum Boijmans Van Beuningen

 Depot Boijmans Van Beuningen (initially called 'het Collectiegebouw' (Collection Building), popularly called 'The Pot') is an art depot of Museum Boijmans Van Beuningen in Rotterdam.
 It is the first publicly accessible art depot in the world.

+Design

-It is a 39.5 meter high, bowl-shaped building that is covered with reflective plates, so that a more or less contiguous, reduced mirror image of the environment can be seen, whereby one can look over the surrounding buildings.
+The building is a 39.5 meter high, bowl-shaped building that is covered with reflective plates.
+The plates are more or less contiguous, creating a reduced mirror image of the surrounding environment.
 To guarantee the privacy of patients of the adjacent Erasmus MC, a number of plates have been made matt on that side.
 Some rooms where daylight is needed are also fitted with normal glass.
 An aluminum-coloured IKEA bowl served as inspiration for the shape of the building.
-The 'Blanda Blank', a slightly shiny serving dish made of stainless steel for 3.99 euros, happened to be on the table as a sugar bowl during preliminary discussions about the design for the building.
+The 'Blanda Blank', a slightly shiny serving dish made of stainless steel for €3.99, happened to be on the table as a sugar bowl during preliminary discussions about the design for the building.

+Depot Boijmans Van Beuningen was designed by the Dutch architectural firm MVRDV.